jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 ### Completed Project

-To view the completed chat component that includes all of the features previously mentioned, the project is available for you to install on your own scratch from the following repo:
+To view the completed chat component that includes all of the features previously mentioned, the project is available for you to install on your own scratch org from the following repo:

 [https://github.com/jamigibbs/lwc-websocket-chat](https://github.com/jamigibbs/lwc-websocket-chat)

-The correspoding node websocket server is also available:
+The correspoding node websocket server is also available here:

 [https://github.com/jamigibbs/sf-chat-websocket-server](https://github.com/jamigibbs/sf-chat-websocket-server)

 ## Final Thoughts

 Because we still have to make HTTP requests through the Salesforce server in order to add and fetch records, this isn't truely seemless like it would be if we were also storing data on the websocket server itself.
-Ideally, we could use websockets for more than just a glorified pubsub where we're just bouncing events back and forth like we are here.
+There isn't a continous data exchange.
+Ideally, we could use websockets for more than just a pubsub messaging where we're just bouncing events back and forth.

-But it has value in "magically" refreshing data for all connected users.
-This in itself is a pretty cool feature to have.
-I think the value that brings might need to be weighed against the effort it would take to maintain a separate external server who's only purpose is basically to trigger refreshes though.
+But it has value in creating a persistent connection and "magically" refreshing data for all connected users without resorting to long polling the Salesforce server.
+This in itself is a pretty cool feature.
+I think the value that brings might need to be weighed against the effort it would take to maintain a separate external server whose only purpose is to trigger a data refresh though.
 I could also see some issues with security and the need to implement authentication on the external server before rogue connections could be made.

+There are a lot of interesting nuances here though and it was fun to experiment with the technology within Salesforce.